jaantollander/masters-thesis/content/55_heavy_io.md

 We aimed to set the resolution of the density as low as possible such that find could still find a clear threshold.
 We decrease the resolution of a density by increasing the sizes of the buckets.
 To identify the causes of heavy I/O, we can filter the data using the threshold as a condition and look at the metadata values.
+To identify heavy I/O, we determine a *threshold between light and heavy I/O* by analyzing multiple time series.
+We assume that heavy I/O is rarer than light I/O so that we can select a threshold with lots of light I/O below the threshold and a little heavy I/O above it.
 We can easily see ??? from the heatmap.
 For example, we can use the density to distinguish differences, such as whether an increase in total rate is due to a small number of users performing a high rate or a large number of users performing a low rate of a specific operation.
 Density is easier to compute and plot as a heatmap, even with a large number of time series.